Dutch government blocks Kyndryl's acquisition of Solvinity over national security concerns

 What happened

-The U.S. government has expressed disappointment over this decision, viewing it as a setback for transatlantic technology cooperation.
-Kyndryl has claimed that the politicization of the deal overshadowed its potential benefits, which could have included advancements in digital services.
+The U.S. government expressed disappointment over the decision, emphasizing the advantages the deal could have brought to Dutch citizens.
+Kyndryl has claimed that the politicization of the acquisition has overshadowed its potential benefits, particularly for the Dutch digital ID service.

 The Context